mduckham/pnkg/README.md

 ## Repository structure

-- **data**: Official gazetters and data sets mapped and linked in the Place Names Knowldge Graph (PNKG).
+- **data**: Official gazetters and place names data linked and enriched in the Place Names Knowldge Graph (PNKG).
 - **doc**: Documentation and examples.
 - **lib**: External libraries.
 - **pnkg**: Documetation and link for downlodaing the PNKG.